-I want to answer one question I get all the time – Mount Rainier is not the place to see wildflowers until July or August due to how much snow it gets, so don’t waste your time unless you want to go snowshoeing in the spring.
+I want to answer one question I get all the time – Mount Rainier is not the place to see wildflowers until July or August due to how much snow it gets, so don’t waste your time on a one-day trip to Mt.
+Rainier unless you want to go snowshoeing in the spring.

 Some of my favorite spring hikes in Washington include the following:

 - Sauk Mountain (4.2 miles RT)

 - Big Huckleberry Mountain (SW Washington, 11.5 miles RT)

 You should note that you’ll likely encounter rain, so I always encourage you to bring a raincoat along with you to keep you dry.